panchishin/alphabeta/README.md

 ```

 ### checkWinConditions( state )
+> Must return falsy if not a win condition, truthy otherwise

 The checkWinConditions function that you provide is a synchronous function that checks to see if the state is a good end state such as a winning move.
 A psudo code implementation may look like so:

 ```js